wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 {#function-calling-loop}
 ![Function calling loop](function-calling-loop.png)

 This may come as a bit of a surprise.
-We can't just submit the rendered prompt to the LLM, we need to turn it into a chat history object and submit that to the prompt.
-While an LLM only works with an input sequence to produce an output sequence, all modern LLMs are trained as if they're chatbots.
-They use conversations as a concept to generate better responses.
+LLMs are trained as if they're a chatbot and that's a good thing even if you don't use it as a chatbot.
+Let me explain.

 The concept of a conversation will sound familiar to you if you've ever worked with tools like ChatGPT.
 The idea is great because if you train the LLM just right, you can